Helen Morse

 Helen Morse (born 24 January 1947) is an English-born Australian actress who has appeared in films, on television and on stage.
 She won the AFI Award for Best Actress in a Leading Role for the 1976 film Caddie, and starred in the 1981 miniseries A Town Like Alice.
 Her other film appearances include Picnic at Hanging Rock (1975), Agatha (1979), Far East (1982) and The Eye of the Storm (2011).

 Early life and education

 Morse was born in Harrow on the Hill, Middlesex, England, in 1947.
 She was the oldest of four children; her parents were a doctor and nurse.
 She moved to Australia in 1950 with her family.
 She attended school at Presbyterian Ladies' College in Burwood, Victoria, and graduated from the National Institute of Dramatic Art in 1965, and trained with Brian Syron in Sydney.

 Career

-Film & Television
+Film and television

 Morse won the Australian Film Institute Award for Best Actress in a Leading Role for her performance in the 1976 film Caddie.
 Her notable screen performances also include roles in the film Picnic at Hanging Rock (1975) and the television miniseries A Town Like Alice.

 Morse had roles on many television productions, including three episodes of The Doctor Blake Mysteries in 2014 (Series 2), 2015 (Series 3), and 2016 (Series 4).